Only to be triggered by explicit /parallel-task commands.

 Suggestions

-Consider extracting the Task Prompt Template and Execution Summary Template to separate referenced files if this skill grows or is frequently modified
+Consider extracting the Task Prompt Template and Execution Summary Template into separate referenced files to improve progressive disclosure and reduce the main skill's token footprint.

 | Dimension | Reasoning | Score |